Sources of Greenhouse Gas Emissions

 Emissions and Trends

-In 2011, direct GHG emissions from homes and businesses accounted for approximately 11% of total U.S. GHG emissions.
+In 2012, direct GHG emissions from homes and businesses accounted for approximately 10% of total U.S. GHG emissions.
 Greenhouse gas emissions from homes and businesses have generally been increasing since 1990, but vary from year to year based on short-term fluctuations in energy consumption caused by weather conditions.
-Total residential and commercial GHG emissions have increased by less than 1% since 1990.
-Greenhouse gas emissions from on-site energy combustion in homes and businesses have only increased by about 1% since 1990 due to efficiency improvements in the residential and commercial sectors.
-However, indirect emissions from electricity use by homes and businesses have increased by 35% since 1990, due to increasing electricity consumption for lighting, heating, air conditioning, and appliances.
+Total residential and commercial GHG emissions in 2012 have decreased by about 8% since 1990.
+Greenhouse gas emissions from on-site energy combustion in homes and businesses have decreased by about 13% since 1990 due to efficiency improvements in the residential and commercial sectors.
+However, indirect emissions from electricity use by homes and businesses have increased by 26% since 1990, due to increasing electricity consumption for lighting, heating, air conditioning, and appliances.

 To learn about projected greenhouse gas emissions from the commercial and residential sectors to 2020, visit the U.S. Climate Action Report, 2010.
 (PDF) (193 pp, 3.1 MB)